From demand to active participation

 We already support multiple mental health organisations to manage their appointments and letters through our deep integration with the NHS App, in line with the NHS England Wayfinder programme.
 This includes the capability to:

-Notifications & Messages within the NHS App to notify about a new or updated appointments, helping to reduce DNAs
+- Send Notifications & Messages within the NHS App to notify about a new or updated appointment, helping to reduce DNAs

-Share documents (appointment letters, discharge summaries and clinical information) for service users to access in their record and available within the NHS App
+- Share documents (appointment letters, discharge summaries and clinical information) for service users to access in their record and via the NHS App

-We’re the first and only PEP to launch NHS England Wayfinder Service in Mental Health, pioneering tailored screens to better support mental health service users.
-As a system-agnostic platform, we can work seamlessly with all Electronic Patient Record providers and have already implemented Wayfinder with Trusts using both RiO and SystmOne.
+We were the first and are the most prominent PEP delivering NHS England Wayfinder Services in Mental Health, pioneering tailored screens to better support mental health service users.
+As a system-agnostic platform, we can work seamlessly with all Electronic Patient Record providers and have already implemented Wayfinder with Trusts using a range of solutions including, but not limited to: RiO, Civica Care Records: EPR system (formerly Paris) and SystmOne.

 Care Planning